Approach Anxiety (AA) is real because your brain is designed to protect you, not get you laid.

 - And say “YES!”

 One of my students told me rejection would ruin his entire night.
-That is not because of rejection itself.
-It is because of the meaning he gave it.
+The meaning he assigned to rejection was the real problem.
+Change the meaning, change the outcome.

 Where You Practice Matters